 Briefly described, we start with social care to see to the basic needs of the people involved, such as water and shelter.
 The next step is education and training, to lay the foundation for creating a better future.
 If you can't read or do simple math, it is very hard to find a job or start a business.
 The final step is self-sufficiency, which can be obtained through vocational training and microloans from self-help groups and savings groups.

 Our vision and mission statements clarify the ultimate goal for our operations, and guide us on the way to achieving it.

-Our core values (poverty reduction, equal rights and sustainable development) are based on the ethical principles carried by Christian tradition.
+Our core values (poverty reduction, equal rights, sustainable development, health and a holistic view) are based on the ethical principles carried by Christian tradition.
 For us, this means that all human beings are unique and of equal value, regardless of faith, gender, ethnicity or other factors that could be used to divide or discriminate.

 Our values have also inspired our Code of Conduct, which clarifies how we want our partners to act in relation to the people participating in our programs, and also towards authorities and towards us.